for 2 adults and 2 children | 1 bedroom | 1 bathroom (toilet)

 Whether hiking, biking or extended walks – Raurisertal offers you a wide array of multifaceted outdoor activities.
 The National Park Valley Taxi will bring you to Seidlwinkltal, a valley once traveled by pilgrims and merchants – better known today for its traditional mountain huts and hearty snacks.
 The public bus will also bring you to the entrance of Krumltal, the “Valley of Vultures”, and to Kolm Saigurn valley head with the Hoher Sonnblick, the Rauris Virgin Forest and the Bodenhaus gold-panning site.
 The Rauriser Hochalmbahnen lifts operate from mid-May until October (also on a daily basis during low season).

-National Park Sommercard included
+National Park Sommercard and Wintercard included

 With the National Park Sommercard, which is included free of charge, you are able to visit one of the area attractions inside the Hohe Tauern National Park Holiday Region for free every day: The opportunities include Grossglockner High-Alpine Road, numerous summer lifts, outdoor swimming facilities, museums as well as Krimml Waterfalls.
 Furthermore, this guest card also allows you to ride public transportation for free.
+In the cold season, the National Park WinterCard is included, with which you can enjoy attractive discounts at numerous attractions.

 Intersport cooperation | Shop directly in the resort